Yuanyun-Yong/Horror-Game/README.md

    - Allow for player to take coat, hat and umbrella by the door
   2. Escape out of the city undetected
   3. Find food and shelter
-*/
+  4. Next day: Player will hear shouting and screaming -- Girl is drowning in a lake */